-- A. No new surface parking may be located in front of a building facade along any frontage. - B. No vehicle travel aisle, including driveways and travel aisles for on-site circulation (no connection to a public right-of-way), may be located in front of a building façade along any frontage. - C. All new surface parking along a primary frontage shall be located a minimum of 25 feet behind the maximum dimension of the build-to zone.
-On all other frontages, parking shall be located behind the building facade line. - D. Surface parking located in front of a building facade along a Main Street frontage shall be removed with any change of use, building addition, or outdoor dining expansion associated with the principal structure. - E. If on-site streetscape improvements are required, conflicting surface parking shall be removed. - F. Access to off-street surface and structured parking facilities, including driveways accessing internal structured parking within a development, shall be designed in accordance with the following: - 1.
-Access shall be located at the side or to the rear of a structure. - 2.
+- A. No new surface parking may be located in front of a building facade along any frontage. - B. No vehicle travel aisle, including driveways and travel aisles for on-site circulation (no connection to a public right-of-way), may be located in front of a building façade along any frontage. - C. All new surface parking along a frontage shall be located a minimum of 25 feet behind the maximum dimension of the build-to zone. - D. Surface parking located in front of a building facade along a Main Street frontage shall be removed with any change of use, building addition, or outdoor dining expansion associated with the principal structure. - E. If on-site streetscape improvements are required, conflicting surface parking shall be removed. - F. Access to off-street surface and structured parking facilities, including driveways accessing internal structured parking within a development, shall be designed in accordance with the following: - Access shall be located at the side or to the rear of a structure. - 2.
 Access shall be from the secondary frontage when available. - 3.
 No access shall be allowed from street frontages located across from single-family residential zoning districts.
 If all frontages are located across from single-family residential districts, the Planning Director will determine how access can be achieved with minimal intrusion into a single-family neighborhood. - G. New curb cuts for driveways are prohibited for existing development when alternative vehicular access is available or the driveway can be constructed to take access from an existing curb cut.